New Content Added: To update the content we have added Terrorism & ISIS and Cultural Diversity information found at the end of the Table of Contents.

 For example, the Code of Ethics states to exhibit an attitude of acceptance, and of course, one would think without question to accept others’ religious beliefs.

-On this track, we will look at a case study as to how one therapist handled this ethical conflict.
+In this section, we will look at a case study as to how one therapist handled this ethical conflict.
 We will also examine the first of five tools for treating clients who are affected by terrorist acts.
 Tool number one is providing your client with factual information about the psychology of terrorism and a discussion of ethical questions that can arise.

 In sessions she would continually ask what could the terrorists have been thinking?
 How could they do this?
 The therapists found it helpful to provide her with some factual insights into the motivation for terrorism to answer her question, "How could they do this?"